ipfs/kubo/docs/config.md

 ## `Gateway`
-Options for the http gateway.
+Options for the HTTP gateway.

 - `HTTPHeaders`
 Headers to set on gateway responses.